The Weigert-Meyer law describes the relationship of the upper and lower renal moieties in duplicated collecting systems to their drainage inferiorly.

 may be efferent (motor) or afferent tracts (sensory)

-The spinal cord has numeorus white matter tracts that ascend and descend in the peripheral substance of the cord.
+The spinal cord has numerous tracts of white matter that ascend and descend in the peripheral substance of the cord.
 They can be divided by their location and function:

 anterior corticospinal tract